OpenHands/skills/README.md

 ```

 ### Keyword-Triggered Skills
-Loaded only when trigger words appear in prompts.
+Loaded only when trigger words appear in user prompts.
 Requires frontmatter.

 ```markdown
 ---